tborychowski/self-hosted-cookbook/README.md

 So, without further ado, here's the current list:

 # General Information
-- How to setup docker?
+- How to setup docker & docker-compose?
+- How to use docker-compose
 - Troubleshooting